nordic-rse/nordic-rse.github.io/content/events/seminar-series/_index.md

 We will publish upcoming seminar topics and abstracts here as soon as they are confirmed.
 You can see topics in planning and add your own suggestions on our [Issues page](https://github.com/nordic-rse/nordic-rse.github.io/issues).

-### April 2023: What a Research Software Engineering group at a Nordic university look like
+### April 2023: What a Research Software Engineering group at a Nordic university looks like

 - Speaker: Richard Darst, [Aalto Scicomp](https://scicomp.aalto.fi/)
 - 2023-04-05, 13:00 CET [convert to your time zome](https://arewemeetingyet.com/Helsinki/2023-04-05/14:00)